evanhundred/yup/README.md

 The biggest challenge for me was navigating the several asynchronous functions called through each stack, through multiple files.
 A simple example of my inconsistent implementation of this logic:

-- Here is a link component which throws a `cannot read undefined` error unless I place a ternary conditional, for it to load an empty string/target on default.
+- (1) is a link component which throws a `cannot read undefined` error unless I place a ternary conditional, for it to load an empty string/target on default.
-- Following it is a link component from the `IndexPage`, in which no conditional is necessary for the business object to load.
+- (2) is a link component from the `IndexPage`, in which no conditional is necessary for the business object to load.

 &nbsp;

-`components/EditReviewForm`
+`(1) components/EditReviewForm`

 ```js
 <h3>